Kevin-Burch/MS_Fintech_Published_Assignments/README.md

    The program itself calculates the payroll for a population of employees in a payroll cycle.
-The program has a broad scope, and can apply to most businesses opperated in the United States of America.
+The program has a broad scope, and can apply to most businesses opporated in the United States of America.

    The program makes some assumptions, such as: